NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 the course, make sure that they can be used by all participants.
 For example, you could give detailed installation instructions before the course, or provide some form of virtual environment (i. e. cloud).
-You could also prepare, at least some, loan laptops for an onsite training..
+You could also prepare, at least some, loan laptops for an onsite training.
 Test data should be easily downloadable in a reasonable amount of time.
 Create some form of documentation that the participants can follow during and after the course for reference.